Home

 UW Medicine Report to the Community: 2011 (PDF) The article I'm in starts on page 18.

-Genome Technology: Young Investigators Feature, requires free registration to read
+Genome Technology: Profile for Young Investigators Feature, requires free registration to read

 Cell: "Superpostdocs Reach for the Stars" [PDF]